nusco/narjillos/backlog.md

 + Fail with explicit error if running ancestry analysis on a file without ancestry
 + Warning in case of conflicting command-line arguments of main apps
   like -s and experiment file used together
-+ Require less memory to persist experiment
-  Change call to getBytes() in Persistence.save() to delay OutOfMemoryErrors (if possible).
-  Try it with the very long experiment I have stored, that is currently failing with an OutOfMemoryError after a few saves.

 - Generate lab script for packaged distribution

 - Start Lab utility with deep stack
   Otherwise it overflows when exporting huge phylogenetic trees.
   I tried to do this in Gradle, but I failed (it works in Eclipse).
-  It's documented in the help, so not really important.
+  It's documented in the help, so not really crucial.

 ##Seasons